patrl/selectionfest/programme.md

 - 14:00 - 15:00
  ~ Poster session:
- ~ - Toru Ishii: "Complementizer Stacking and "Dual Selections" in CP Peripheries" ~ - Kajsa Sjarv: "Definite CPs: revisiting the selectional restrictions of attitude predicates" ~ - Spencer Kaplan and Kajsa Djarv: "Embedded V2 is Anti-licensed by Discourse Familiarity" ~ - Philipp Weisser: "A Purely Morphological Account to Pseudo-Noun Incorporation in Tamil and beyond" ~ - Marwan Jarrah: "Clausal complements of factive verbs as DPs in Jordanian Arabic" ~ - Floris Roelofsen and Wataru Uegaki: "Responsive modal particles: the case of Japanese "darou""
+ ~ - Toru Ishii: "Complementizer Stacking and "Dual Selections" in CP Peripheries" ~ - Kajsa Djärv: "Definite CPs: revisiting the selectional restrictions of attitude predicates" ~ - Spencer Kaplan and Kajsa Djärv: "Embedded V2 is Anti-licensed by Discourse Familiarity" ~ - Philipp Weisser: "A Purely Morphological Account to Pseudo-Noun Incorporation in Tamil and beyond" ~ - Marwan Jarrah: "Clausal complements of factive verbs as DPs in Jordanian Arabic" ~ - Floris Roelofsen and Wataru Uegaki: "Responsive modal particles: the case of Japanese "darou""